 Applications are invited from Community Support Sector members to fill a vacancy on their sector Industry Council.
 The Council sets the strategic and organising plans for the aged care, disability, home support, and mental health sectors of E tū.
-If you are passionate about improving the lives of working people and our communities, and want to be active in leading our strategies to improve our community support sectors, please put forward your expression of interest today.
-Applications close July 31st 2020.
+If you are passionate about improving the lives of working people and our communities, and want to be active in leading our strategies to improve our community support sectors, please put forward your expression of interest today by clicking here.

 Community support is one of the fastest growing industries in E tū with over 11,000 members (and counting).
 We have members in aged care, home support, disability support, mental health, and other social services.